abdullaev/sicp/README.md

-# My solutions for SICP exercises
+# My solutions of SICP exercises